conduktor/conduktor-public-charts/charts/gateway/docs/COMPATIBILITY_MATRIX.md

 # Conduktor Gateway Compatibility Matrix
 This compatibility matrix is a resource to help you find which versions of Conduktor Gateway work on which version of our Conduktor Gateway Helm Chart.

-> General recommendation is to use the version of Gateway that comes preconfigured with the helm chart.
-If needed you can adjust the version in your values property according to the supported console version.
+> In general we recommend you use the version of Gateway that comes preconfigured with the Helm chart.
+If needed you can adjust the version in your values property according to the supported Gateway version.

 > Breaking changes column will only list breaking change in the helmchart!
-We strongly recommend reading the full [changelog](https://docs.conduktor.io/changelog/) of Conduktor in case there are breaking within the components.
+You must review the Conduktor [changelog](https://docs.conduktor.io/changelog/) to determine whether there are breaking changes within the artefacts.

 ## Helm Chart Compatibility